-You might also be interested in the Online Writing Lab's module on plagiarism which includes a comprehensive list of safe practices.
+You might also be interested in Purdue's Online Writing Lab's module on plagiarism which includes a comprehensive list of safe practices.

 Rutgers University has a website available with more information about academic integrity.
 The website includes a link to the current Academic Integrity policy which includes the Student Code of Conduct.